-Owning a white French Bulldog is no joke of course, and the cost of a white French Bulldog depends on the pedigree, age, and whether or not they are already housebroken.
-The average price for a White French Bulldog in the US can start from $1800 and go up to as much as $3000.
-If you’re looking to adopt an older white French Bulldog, the cost will be lower.
-There are times that the white Frenchie could go higher than the $3,000 average and as high as $4,000 to almost $6,000.
+Owning a white French Bulldog is no joke, of course, and the cost of a white French Bulldog depends on the pedigree, age, and whether or not they are already housebroken.
+The average price for a White French Bulldog in the US can start from $1800 to as much as $3000.
+The cost will be lower if you’re looking to adopt an older white French Bulldog.
+Sometimes, the white Frenchie could go higher than the $3,000 average and as high as $4,000 to almost $6,000.

 Are White French Bulldogs Rare?

-The white French Bulldog is a rare breed, It is more common to find a blue, fawn, or red French Bulldog than to find their white counterpart.
+The white French Bulldog is a rare breed.
+It is more common to find a blue, fawn, or red French Bulldog than its white counterpart.
 There are not so many white French Bulldogs because they are born with the same color as their mother’s coat.
-The more dominant color in the mother’s genes will show up with the pup’s color.
-This means that a blue-eyed mother has a greater chance of having a blue-eyed puppy than one with brown eyes.
+The more dominant color in the mother’s genes will match the pup’s color.
+This means a blue-eyed mother has a greater chance of having a blue-eyed puppy than one with brown eyes.

 What is the Rarest Color of the French Bulldog?

-The rarest color of the French Bulldog is the blue merle alongside other coat colors such as Isabella, pure black, blue and tan, blue, lilac, merle, and even the chocolate Frenchie.
-This is because the white coat color is a recessive gene, which means it’s hard to come by.
+The rarest color of the French Bulldog is the blue merle, alongside other coat colors such as Isabella, pure black, blue and tan, blue, lilac, merle, and even the chocolate Frenchie.
+This is because the white coat color is a recessive gene, so it’s hard to come by.